-Editors,

-- Constance Lin

-- Jason Hsu

-- Chuck Helms Los Angeles, USA April 10, 1997
+Editors.
+Constance Lin, Jason Hsu, Chuck Helms Los Angeles, USA April 10, 1997

+Translator's Preface

-Translator's Preface to the 2nd English Edition
+The Second English Edition

 Biblical study is a life-long task for every Christian.
 This is a tremendous work, but it is well to begin with some systematic study.
 For this reason, a book that comprehensively covers various aspects of the words of God is timely.
 It is twenty-seven years since the first edition of the Essential Biblical Doctrines in English translation was undertaken.
 As it stands, the book has adopted a concordance format by attaching Scriptures to the content without a proper form of expository writing.
-Inspite of this inadequacy, the book seems to have supplied a need for individuals and small Bible study circles.
+In spite of this inadequacy, the book seems to have supplied a need for individuals and small Bible study circles.
 It has been in continuous demand on account of being such a handy reference dealing with important topics of the Bible doctrines, for instance, teaching on God, salvation, and eschatology.